electrode-io/fynpo/packages/fyn/README.md

 # Overview

-## Package Resolution and Layout

-The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
-It's easier to view and smaller in size.
-Extra versions of a module will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].

-`fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.

-## Better `npm link` workflow
+## Enhanced Local Modules Development

-With [flat-module], `fyn` offers a better workflow than `npm link`.
-Local packages are subjected to the same dependency resolution logic as those from the npm registry.
+What is this?
+Think `npm link`, but better. `fyn` subjects local packages to the same dependency resolution logic as those from the npm registry.
+Then with [flat-module], you can test changes to any module locally as if they were published.

 To enable, use the path to your local modules as semver in your package.json, or you can use the `fyn add` command.